 We imagine the choir as a locus for creativity, compassion, justice, resistance, empowerment, and equity.

 In realizing this vision, we are constantly evolving as an ensemble while remaining committed to:

-VOICES 21C is a Boston-based chamber choir who seeks to combine high technical proficiency with creativity and compassion.
-The choir creates personal meaning in performance by connecting their musical messages to social justice issues in the USA and abroad, representing the voices of the silenced, the forgotten, and the marginalized.
-VOICES 21C Is a welcoming space for LGBTQ, committed to contemporary composers, and improvisational, interdisciplinary modes of performance through their co- creating, egalitarian consensus model.
+VOICES 21C seeks to combine technical proficiency with creativity and compassion, creating meaning in performance by connecting musical messages to social justice issues in the US and abroad, representing the voices of the silenced, the forgotten, and the marginalized.

 VOICES 21C’s work builds on existing and co-created works to create a long-form and cohesive narrative blending the choral art with imaginative and innovative practices, borrowing from kinesthetic art and theatre.
 VOICES 21C embraces and expands on the Empowering Song Approach, an arts pedagogy focused on creating justice-centered artistic spaces, prioritizing deep personal expression and vulnerability within creative work.

 VOICES 21C utilizes a shared leadership model, meaning every member is on an even playing field with the artistic director and can contribute to any degree during the rehearsal process.
 Decision-making is by consensus.
 VOICES 21C also has a leadership team of around eight volunteer members who collaborate on most financial, artistic, communication, and logistical decisions.